-- Could you work two jobs (for a while) – your normal one plus a side hustle in the evening/on weekends?
+- Could you work two jobs (for a period of time) – your normal one plus a side hustle in the evening or on weekends?

 - Do you have a partner who doesn’t currently work but could (for example, if your kids are more independent)?

 - Do your adult kids work but live rent-free under your roof?
 Maybe it’s time they chip in (or start living on their own)?

 - Do you have a spare room in your home you could rent out short-term or long-term?

 - Could you share your car with your neighbours?